johanbove/timekeeper-earthstar-cli/README.md

 Major difference between old Timekeeper and this version is that the "Time Entries" will be kept in single _doc_, not separate JSON files.

+Any author can edit and add to the time entries.
+This allows for delegation and being able to help each other fixing their time entries.

 Encountered some issues with syncing many files within a single folder with the latest version of EarthStar.

 The _doc_ will be stored in the path `/entries/{yyyy}-{mm}`.